bisgardo/concordium-tools/concordium-params-serializer/README.md

 - `contract_name`: The name of the contract.
 - `receive_function_name` (`/update` only): The name of the receiver function to invoke on the contract.
 - `schema_version` (optional): The version of the schema.
 Should be omitted if the version is embedded into the schema.

-Note that the endpoints don't produce the complete transaction to be sent; only the parameter part.

 ## Example